Nikesh-Chimula/MyFirstGitHub/README.md

 ## Knowledge gained while creating md file:

-      First we need to create repository then we can create markdown file and I am just confused at creating repository file.
-I had doubt still regarding my resposity in the code<> page on fhe lift side it showing two names of respositiries.
+      First, we need to create a repository then we can create a markdown file and I am just confused at creating repository file.
+I had doubt still regarding my resposity in the code<> page on the lift side it showing two names of respositiries.

 ## Little bit Introduction of self :-)